 - Fix any cracks in siding and walls, especially where pipes or wires enter the home.

-- Wear heavy gloves when moving items that have been stored for a long period of time.
+- Wear heavy gloves when moving items that have been stored for an extended period.

-- Inspect shoes before wearing them, as spiders often hide inside.
+- Inspect shoes before wearing them, as spiders can hide inside.

-- Reduce clutter in basements, garages and attics.
+- Reduce the clutter in basements, garages, and attics.

 - Contact a Licensed Florida pest management professional as soon as you see spider activity inside your home.